charanzrapeti/eslab-task2/docs/source/task_sheet.md

 - The report should be a single document file covering the complete exercise.
 - Provide commented programming code/modeling files along with your report (.py files).
 - The programs must run without errors.
-- Prepare zipped archive (.zip, .rar, .7z, etc.) containing all working files and the report
-- Upload the zipped archive to the moodle platform.
+- Upload the report on [codespace](https://eslab.es.eti.uni-siegen.de/codespace/eslab/estask2)

 ## Deliverables

-- algorithms.py file with scheduling algorithm implemented.
+- The algorithms.py file with the scheduling algorithm implemented.
-- Lab report in pdf format.
+- Lab report in PDF format.

 ## Evaluation Criterion

 - Well-structured and logically organized code.
 - Comprehensive comments explaining the purpose and logic of the code.
 - Quality of the report.
-- Test by uploading algorithms.py file in [solution verification](https://eslab.es.eti.uni-siegen.de/verify/2/).
-- All the 60 tests should pass for final submission.
-The provided sample code already pass 35 out of 60 tests.
+- All tests in [codespace](https://eslab.es.eti.uni-siegen.de/codespace/eslab/estask2) should pass.

 ## References
 - [Introduction to Graph Theory](https://www.baeldung.com/csgraph-theory-intro#8-the-weighted-graph)
 - [Basic Components, Shortest path, Search algorithms, Minimum Spanning Tree](https://www.geeksforgeeks.org/transpose-graph/?ref=lbp)